homebridge/homebridge-plugin-template/README.md

 homebridge -D
 ```

-## Watch For Changes And Build Automatically
+## Watch For Changes and Build Automatically

 If you want to have your code compile automatically as you make changes, and restart Homebridge automatically between changes you can run: